Liu-Hy/Food-Bank-Network-Simulation/README.md

 ### Foodbank decision-making

+The food banks use all of the received budget to purchase food.
+The purchase decision is made based on a weekly aggregate demand informed by each pantry.
+If two food types are equivalent (such as package and fresh protein), the bank buys whichever is cheapest.

+We have decided on simulating a good level of transparency between the banks and the pantries.
+Each week, a pantry will interact with the bank and order food.
+That food order is based on how much the food bank has in storage so that it never orders more than it needs.
+The bank does not estimate its pantry demand based on those orders.

+We assume that there is communication between the bank and its pantries on what they would actually like to buy.
+Therefore, we have two orders that come from pantries: their actual order, and their ideal order.
+Their ideal order represents what they would request from the bank if there were no storage restrictions.
+The banks use that ideal order to calculate how much food to buy.

 ### Simulation distribution sampling:

 The simulation is responsible for the generation of distributions for good prices, donations, and the daily budget for each food bank.